-We used a total of \$2.5 million in investing activities during 2013 to acquire property and equipment.
-During the year ended December 31, 2014, we expect to invest approximately \$4.0 million in capital expenditures, primarily to purchase additional equipment, upgrade certain older equipment and make improvements to our facilities.
+We used a net amount of \$8.0 million in investing activities during 2014 to purchase \$9.4 million in short-term investments and \$3.0 million to acquire property and equipment.
+These payments were offset by proceeds received from the maturities of short-term investments of \$4.4 million.
+During the year ended December 31, 2015, we expect to invest approximately \$4.0 million in capital expenditures, primarily to purchase additional manufacturing equipment, upgrade certain older equipment and make improvements to our facilities.

-Net cash used in financing activities was \$420,000 in 2013, which resulted from the use of \$829,000 for the repurchase of common stock related to the vesting of restricted shares partially offset by \$409,000 in proceeds received from the exercise of stock options.
+Net cash provided by financing activities was \$476,000 in 2014, which resulted from \$1.1 million in proceeds received from the exercise of stock options partially offset by the use of \$639,000 for the repurchase of common stock related to the vesting of restricted shares.

 Our current cash balance is expected to be sufficient to fund our current operating and capital needs through at least the next twelve months.
-Our cash requirements, however, may vary materially from those now planned due to many factors, including, but not limited to, the timing and amount of promotional costs for our products including our OraQuick® In-Home HIV test, the scope and timing of future strategic acquisitions, the progress of our research and development programs, the scope and results of clinical testing, the cost of any future litigation, the magnitude of capital expenditures, changes in existing and potential relationships with business partners, the time and cost of obtaining regulatory approvals, the costs involved in obtaining and enforcing patents, proprietary rights and any necessary licenses, the cost and timing of expansion of sales and marketing activities, market acceptance of new products, competing technological and market developments, the impact of the ongoing economic downturn and other factors.
+Our cash requirements, however, may vary materially from those now planned due to many factors, including, but not limited to, the scope and timing of future strategic acquisitions, the progress of our research and development programs, the scope and results of clinical testing, the cost of any future litigation, the magnitude of capital expenditures, changes in existing and potential relationships with business partners, the timing and cost of obtaining regulatory approvals, the costs involved in obtaining and enforcing patents, proprietary rights and any necessary licenses, the cost and timing of expansion of sales and marketing activities, market acceptance of new products, competing technological and market developments, the impact of the current economic environment and other factors.